CatOfTheCannals/final-project-park-management/README.md

 # Park Management Database Project

-This project implements a database system for managing information about natural parks in Argentina, based on the requirements for a university assignment.
+This project implements a database system for managing information about natural parks in Argentina, based on the requirements for an assignment at Universidad de Buenos Aires (UBA) .

 ## Prerequisites